 Now, we have leverage.
 We will have their attention.
 Next, we let them understand that this routine will occur each day they have responsibilities or chores.
 When their responsibilities are done in an acceptable manner, the goodies return.
-In the world of cell phones, that often take over much of your child’s free time, you must realize the importance of controlling these devices…if you are to have leverage.
+In the world of cell phones, which often take over much of your child’s free time, you must realize the importance of controlling these devices…if you are to have leverage.
 If you fail to do this, AND you want more responsible action in your home, you will find yourself spinning in circles of frustration and lectures.

 Instead: Take action and control the goodies.
 Then, don’t argue or negotiate with them over this.
-Just stay action oriented .
+Just stay action-oriented.
 Take a deep breath, and wait for responsible action on the part of your kids.
-You will see results very quickly, if you understand when less is more…and more is less.
+You will see results very quickly if you understand when less is more…and more is less.